On the Baltimore Light RailLink into the quantum future: Conclusions

 \section{Conclusions}

 At present, quantum computing is in the era of NISQ devices, which are inherently noisy in an intrusive and unavoidable way.
 For this reason, it is important to incorporate some understanding of this noise at every level when attempting to build solutions for practical problems using these devices.
+Henceforth, leveraging quantum noise as a computational resource for optimization, rather than computational efficiency, was the primary goal of this work.
 In this work, we have demonstrated the use of current quantum computers in two different paradigms to study the dynamics of real-world rail or tramway operations.
 In other words, we have demonstrated the practical use of NISQ technology in solving real-world problems, particularly in optimizing transportation systems under stochastic disturbances.
 More specifically, we studied the problem of (re-)scheduling a set of trains which pass through portions of a rail network that have some degree of inherent stochasticity, e.g. due to sharing infrastructure with road traffic.
 By focusing on this inherently noisy optimization problem, we sought to actively exploit the noise present in all current hardware as a strength.
 Such research encourages collaboration across various fields, promotes innovation and new methodologies in both theoretical and applied research.

 We focused on scheduling trains in a model of a portion of the Baltimore LightRail Link network, a tramway in Baltimore, Maryland, where between some stations trains must travel on tracks which share space with roadways leading to randomness in transit times.
 Hereby, our research potentially improves the efficiency and reliability of public transportation systems, benefiting commuters and urban infrastructure.
 We constructed a variety of test scheduling problems starting from an actual timetable for the tramway, with the smallest problem having only a single train and the largest having twelve.
 These scheduling problems were easily translated to QUBOs, at which point we solved them using two types of NISQ devices.
 The first device employed was a quantum annealer, the D-Wave \texttt{Advantage\_system6.3}, which has 5614 qubits and could easily fit all of our scheduling problems.
 The second device was the IonQ Aria-1 gate-based trapped-ion computer, a 25-qubit device which was capable of solving several of the smaller scheduling problems we constructed using QAOA.
 While current gate-based computers have significantly fewer qubits than quantum annealers and while QAOA is a much more expensive approach to solving QUBOs than annealing, there is significant merit in the comparison.
 By testing our approach on two devices with completely different computational approaches, physical architectures, and noise models we can both demonstrate the broad applicability of these techniques as well as demonstrate how variations in the implementation alter the statistics of the output.